CARE Team

 UW Bothell has expanded the role of the CARE team to create a “sole designation” model.
 This allows faculty, staff, parents and students the ability to contact all support services for students in one location.
 The goal is to create a user-friendly experience for our community while providing student support from the appropriate campus experts.
 We strive to provide private, proactive and supportive consultation, assessment, response, and education regarding students who may be in distress or at risk.

-Submit a report
+How to submit a report

 Designate who should receive the report:

-• UWB Student Emergency Award
+• UW Bothell Student Emergency Award

 • CARE Team